TopoToolbox/pytopotoolbox/README.md

 The documentation is located at [https://topotoolbox.github.io/pytopotoolbox/](https://topotoolbox.github.io/pytopotoolbox/).

-This python library is originally based on the [Topotoolbox](https://topotoolbox.wordpress.com/) for Matlab and uses the API provided by [libtopotoolbox](https://topotoolbox.github.io/libtopotoolbox/) to compute efficiently.
+This python library is based on the [TopoToolbox](https://topotoolbox.wordpress.com/) for Matlab and uses the API provided by [libtopotoolbox](https://topotoolbox.github.io/libtopotoolbox/) to compute efficiently.

 ## Getting started

 To get started head to [pytopotoolbox/tutorial](https://topotoolbox.github.io/pytopotoolbox/tutorial.html).
 If you need more examples see [pytopotoolbox/examples](https://topotoolbox.github.io/pytopotoolbox/examples.html) or reference the API documentation [pytopotoolbox/api](https://topotoolbox.github.io/pytopotoolbox/api.html).

+The example files are also available as Jupyter Notebook files in the [./examples](/examples/) folder.
+Feel free to download and play around with them to gain a better understanding of the functionality of the TopoToolbox.

 ## Generating/Installing distribution archives